Skip to main content

 Frequently asked questions

 Metres of the pumped fluid.
-Convert a pressure rise with H = dp / (rho g); for water, 10 m of head is about 98 kPa.
+Convert a pressure rise with H = dp / (rho g), and for water 10 m of head is about 98 kPa.

 New to the terms?
 See the glossary and how it works, or browse all calculators.